fredr/mirror/README.md

 # mirror
-A small web server that will just output the body and url of each request to standard output
+A small web server that will output any requests against it

 ## Install
 `$ go get github.com/fredr/mirror`